mathias-brandewinder/mathias-brandewinder.github.io/_posts/2024-12-28-making-a-csharp-friendly-fsharp-library.md

     | Successful of (Status * Evaluation)
     | Abnormal of (float [][])
 ```

+> Note: I initially did not include the `Evaluation` in the `Unbounded` case,
+I think because my thinking was biased by linear programming.
+In linear
+programming, an unbounded solution implies unbounded arguments, which is not
+necessarily the case for non-linear functions.
+As an example, `log(x)` is
+unbounded, but the arguments are finite: `log(0) = -infinity`.

 We still have a tuple in `Successful`, let's clean that up: